When you think of “autism,” does a male child come to mind?

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 It’s understandable if you answer “yes.”
-Past estimates have suggested that for every female on the autism spectrum, there are three to four males.
-On the high-functioning end of the spectrum, estimates have been even higher — in the ream of nine males to one female.
+Past estimates have suggested that for every female on the autism spectrum, there are four males.

-When we work to diagnose a child with autism, we look for certain signs.
+When behavioral health specialists work to diagnose a child with autism, they look for certain signs.
 Two of those signs are restricted interests and repetitive behaviors, Dr. Adley says.

-Does a child fixate on Pokemon or trains at the exclusion of everything else?
-Is a toy dinosaur the center of a child’s universe, at the expense of social interaction with family and peers?
-Paired with issues with social skills, these signs can help us diagnose a child — and get that child the necessary services to improve.
+For example, does a child fixate on trains at the exclusion of everything else?
+Does a child engage in repetitive behaviors, such as stacking toys?
+Combined with other challenges with social skills, these signs can help doctors make a diagnosis and get that child the necessary services to improve.

 What these differences mean for parents and practitioners

-For people at centers for autism who work with children, understanding the differences between males and females with autism matters.
+For people who work with children, understanding the differences between males and females with autism matters.

-For parents and others caring for girls with autism, my message is to be proactive and protective.
 For example, lower-functioning girls with poor communication skills may benefit greatly from closely integrating speech and behavioral therapy.
-Treatment should focus both on improving communication and decreasing the impact of any compulsive or inflexible behaviors.
+Treatment should focus both on improving communication and decreasing the impact of challenging behaviors.

 As for higher-functioning girls, remember what a vulnerable time adolescence can be.
-Then remember autism increases that vulnerability.
-Knowing that girls with autism have a higher risk for irritability and self-injury makes it that much more important to get them the behavioral help and support they need.
+Then remember that autism increases that vulnerability.
+Knowing that girls with autism have a higher risk for other mental health concerns makes it that much more important to get them the behavioral help and support they need, Dr. Adley explains.